Jeminah-A/my-portfolio/README.md

 ## 🚀 Goals & Interests

-I'm currently building my foundation in front-end development, with plans to explore full-stack and automation technologies.
+I'm currently building my foundation in Software development, with plans to explore other technologies.
 I enjoy solving real-world problems, improving systems, and working on meaningful projects that make a difference.

 ## 📫 Get in Touch
  I'm open to collaborations, feedback, and opportunities to grow!